 Are You a Landlord or Tenant in a Retail Tenancy Lease?

-The VCAT Retail Tenancies List allow VCAT to resolve applications made by a landlord or tenant under a retail premises lease as a result of a retail tenancy dispute.
+The VCAT Retail Tenancies List allows VCAT (Victorian Civil and Administrative Tribunal) to resolve applications made by a landlord or tenant under a retail premises lease due to a retail tenancy dispute.

 First, the dispute will go to mediation.
-If the mediation is insufficient to reach resolution, the dispute will go to a hearing, which will be conducted by a tribunal member.
+If the mediation is insufficient to reach resolution, the dispute will go to a VCAT hearing, which a tribunal member will conduct.

-Claims over $100,000 will usually go straight to a preliminary hearing where the claim, statement of evidence, and other factors will be considered before a hearing date is fixed for the final resolution of the dispute.
-Either before or after the preliminary hearing, the Registrar may still send such a dispute to mediation.
+Claims over $100,000 will usually go to a preliminary hearing, where the claim, statement of evidence, and other factors will be considered before a VCAT hearing date is fixed for the final resolution of the dispute.
+The Registrar may still send such a dispute to mediation before or after the preliminary hearing.

 There are a range of orders that VCAT can make, including: